Fabio-Matos1303/ivan-tagliaferro/README.md

 ## 📚 Documentação

-- `CONFIGURACAO-SANITY.md` - Guia completo do Sanity CMS
-- `CONFIGURACAO-EMAIL.md` - Guia de configuração de email
-- `STATUS-GERAL-PROJETO.md` - Status atual do desenvolvimento
+- `STATUS-GERAL-PROJETO.md` - Status atual do desenvolvimento e andamento do projeto
-- `backlog.md` - Backlog do projeto

 ## 🎯 Status do Projeto